Capturing the Page Curve and Entanglement Dynamics of Black Holes in Quantum Computers: Qubit transport model of the Black hole in Quantum Computers

 As mentioned in section \ref{sec:intro}, quantum computers are the perfect means of measuring the entanglement entropy of a subsystem.
 Therefore, we can adopt two possible uses of quantum computers in studying the entanglement entropy of the black hole. \begin{itemize} \item An observer near the black hole continuously collects the Hawking radiation qubits right after its formation.
 The access to a quantum computer immediately allows the observer to measure the entanglement entropy associated with collected Hawking radiation qubits.
 Even if there is no accessible quantum computer nearby, the quantum state can be transmitted to an available one using the teleportation protocol.
 Thus, the quantum computer can be utilized to study the entanglement entropy of the Hawking radiation qubits directly.
 We present a schematic diagram of this viewpoint in Fig. \ref{fig:QC-for-BH-1}.
+Furtherore, due to noise, the fidelity of teleportation will deviate from $ F = 1 $.
+However, the entanglement entropy associated with the teleported state depends on the nature of the noise.
+For example, in the case of depolarizing noise, the imperfect teleportation with $ F < 1 $ will shift the teleported state towards a more maximally mixed state.
+In contrast, the state of the $ L$ Hawking radiation qubits will generally be maximally mixed when we trace out the $ N - L $ black hole qubits from the pure state of $ N $ black hole qubits, which are in a highly entangled state formed by black hole scrambling (essentially a Haar-random unitary operation).
+Therefore, imperfect teleportation caused by depolarizing noise will have small affect in the entanglement entropy of the teleported state.
+On the other hand, if we encounter noise such as amplitude damping, the teleported state will be pushed towards one with greater purity, resulting in a smaller measured entanglement entropy.

 \item As the qubit transport model considers the unitary dynamics of the black hole, one can use the quantum computer to carry out the quantum simulation of the black hole's scrambling dynamics.
 As sketched in Fig. \ref{fig:compact qubit transport} and \ref{fig:QC-for-BH-2}, the entanglement dynamics of the Hawking radiation qubits can be captured consecutively by measuring the entanglement entropy of qubit subsystems of increasing sizes. \end{itemize}